 No matter how sophisticated or simple the products and services, an assumptive approach generates problems.
 Using agreement as the gate means employees need to ask for a sales conversation, which helps prevent assumption from the start.

-Since various groups often use different sales training programs, organizations easily accumulate a number of titles for selling. e.g., SPIN, Solution Selling, Customer-focused Selling, and the title I use: Consultative Selling.
+Since various groups often use different sales training programs, organizations easily accumulate a number of titles related to selling. e.g., SPIN, Solution Selling, Customer-focused Selling, and the title I often use: Consultative Selling.

 Same Level of Respect, Different Methods

-One thing that undermines organizational sales performance is the idea some sellers deserve greater respect.
-This disparity is often based on knowledge-needed and complexity of the sale.
+One thing that undermines organizational sales performance is the idea that some sellers deserve greater respect.
+This disparity is often based on the amount of knowledge needed and complexity of the sale.

 It’s true varying levels of complexity require somewhat different selling methods.
-However, each sales role has its own challenges and requires skill in using the right method.
+However, each sales role has its own challenges and requires skill.
 This reality must be recognized throughout the organization for there to be a healthy sales culture.